This section provides the foreword to the publication that I have started to write to structure my thoughts regarding system architecting:

 - The role of a systems architect may not be formally defined.
 Consequently a holistic view on a product or even product market is lacking, both at the product design level and at the strategic decision-making and resource allocation level.

 - A formal architecture team may be absent.
 Instead a number of specialists are in charge of defining the product’s roadmap, leading to a severe reduction of information flow on critical cross-cutting issues in the architecture and thereby obscuring the necessity of critical design decisions.
+Also, a tendency of looking for short-term approaches based on existing solutions may be present.

 - The lack of roles (or their incomplete specification) leads to personal interpretations and pursuance of conflicting goals.
 The result is the presence of an unofficial organization structure with information flows that can be quite different from the official and envisaged one.